+The Scottish Government and bodies such as Education Scotland, Scottish Qualifications Authority, Skills Development Scotland, and other organisations that support children and young people's learning.

+Other parts of the Council when required for services such as school meals, school transport, education benefits and with Social work in connection with any child protection concerns we become aware of.

+The NHS, to support health initiatives in accordance with the legal obligation on the Council in terms of section 39(3) of the National Health Service (Scotland) Act 1978.

-- The Scottish Government and bodies such as Education Scotland, Scottish Qualifications Authority, Skills Development Scotland and other organisations that support children and young people's learning; - Other parts of the Council when required for services such as school meals, school transport, education benefits and with Social work in connection with any child protection concerns we become aware of; - South Lanarkshire Leisure and Culture Limited, where children and young people are participating in sports and leisure activities; - Other schools/local authorities if a child moves or transfers to another school the Council has an obligation to pass on information with regards to pupil records to the new school/local authority.
+South Lanarkshire Leisure and Culture Limited, where children and young people are participating in sports and leisure activities.

+Other schools/local authorities - if a child moves or transfers to another school the Council has an obligation to pass on information with regards to pupil records to the new school/local authority.

-You have the right to access your personal information as well as the rights of rectification, erasure, restriction and the right to object.
+You have the right to access your personal information as well as the rights of rectification, erasure, restriction, and the right to object.
 For information on these rights and how to exercise them or for information about how we manage your personal information, you can get a copy of our full privacy notice from our website: